lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

 The model service periodically runs a scheduler to adjust the routing count to match the desired session count.
-However, this puts a burden on the Backend.AI scheduler.
+However, this puts a burden on the GPU Platform scheduler.
 Therefore, it is recommended to terminate the model service if it is no longer needed.
 To terminate the model service, click on the 'trash' button in the Control column.
 A modal will appear asking for confirmation to terminate the model service.
 Clicking ``OK``